1:1 Mentorship + Placement Support

 6–8 hrs/week

-Foundation track.
-Build habits early, strengthen basics, and start creating a strong internship runway.
+Foundation track: build habits early, understand DSA faster, use AI for concept clarity, and start creating a stronger internship runway.

 Note

-If you miss a week, don’t worry — just continue from the next checklist.
-The plan is designed to be restart-friendly..
+If you miss a week, continue from the next checklist.
+The plan is designed to be restart-friendly.

 Keep showing up.
 The results follow.